maxwellmattryan/PersonalWebsite/README.md

 These services are used across the entire applications, so it is most organizationally useful to put things like the HTTP client, authentication mechanisms, and any other application-wide services into a singular place.

 - Authentication
-    - Logs admin in / out
-    - Check if admin is logged in
-    - Load / store token and admin username to local storage
-    - Returns HttpHeaders with authorization key-value for JWT
-    - Contains interceptor for handling 401 / 403 errors
+    - AuthService
+    - AuthApiService
+    - AuthInterceptorService
+- Components
+    - FooterComponent
+    - HeaderComponent
+    - IconComponent
+    - LoadingSpinnerComponent
 - HTTP
-    - Handles all outgoing requests to the API
+    - ApiService
+    - HttpErrorInterceptorService
+- Models
+    - Deserializable
 - Services
-    - Blog
-        - Get and set active topic to display
-    - Comparison
+    - ComparisonService
-        - Contains functions to sort arrays of the various models, etc.
-    - Editor
+    - EditorService
-        - Get, has, and set operations for the various editor components
-    - Notification
+    - NotificationService
-        - Creates Angular Material SnackBar popup
-    - Profile
+    - SeoService
-        - Stores and updates the active profile for the website
-    - SEO
+    - TrackingService
-        - Formats the URI of anything as long as it's given an ID number and some string identifier (name, title, etc.)
-        - Retrieves IDs from URLs containing the same structure returning by the method above
-        - Given a Date object, returns a string with formatted superscripts for the date along with month names
-    - Validation
+    - ValidationService
-        - Using ValidatorFn, verifies that at least one item is selected from an editor's FormArray
-        - Verifies admin credentials when logging in (and registering*)

 _\*This functionality will not be available on app's deployment._